atomiks/hyperapp-kit/README.md

 Virtual nodes as XML tags instead of `h` function calls is usually easier to mentally parse because of the terminating tag.
 It also looks stylistically pleasing due to familiarity with writing UIs as HTML.

-### Prettier

-Prettier formats your code to keep it nice and consistent.
-Use default settings with the option `semi = false`.
-Single quotes are popular, but when working with JSX it makes sense to use double quotes because of HTML conventions.

 ### Sass

 The most popular CSS preprocessor.
-Works nicely with BEM - see below.
+Works nicely with the BEM methodology - see below.

 ### CSS

 Store styles in `src/css`.
-Each component should have its own stylesheet.
-It should then be imported at the top of `src/css/index.scss`.
+Each component should have its own stylesheet which is imported into the component's JavaScript file.

 Use the BEM methodology for scoping and maintainable CSS without styled components overhead.